golang/proposal/design/33974-add-public-lockedfile-pkg.md

 A few open source Go projects are implementing file locking mechanisms but they do not seem to be maintained anymore:
-* https://github.com/gofrs/flock : This repo has accepted PRs as recently as this March, so this implementation may be maintained — but it is not (yet?) portable to as many platforms as the implementation in the Go project, and we could argue that our `lockedfile` package API is more ergonomic anyway.
+* https://github.com/gofrs/flock : This repo has lastly accepted PRs in March 2019, so this implementation may be maintained and we could argue that the `lockedfile` package API is more ergonomic.
 * https://github.com/juju/fslock : Note that this implementation is both
    unmaintained and LGPL-licensed, so even folks who would like to use it might not be able to.
 Also not that this repo [was selected for removal in